Mentalis: Clinical significance

 The mentalis muscle can be easily assessed using ultrasound.

 Geniospasm

 Geniospasm is a genetic movement disorder of the mentalis muscle.
 It involves repetitive contraction of the muscle, with episodes lasting between seconds and hours.
 Certain medications may be used to treat it, such as haloperidol and benzodiazepines.
-Injection of botulinum toxin (permanently paralysing the muscle) may be more effective.
+Injection of botulinum toxin (to temporarily paralyse the muscle) may be more effective.

 Cosmetics

 The mentalis muscle may be partially paralysed using botulinum toxin to reduce wrinkling of the skin of the chin.
 This may be done for cosmetic purposes.